5 Simple Ways Beginners Can Beat the Competition at PPC

 A phone call is three times as valuable to a business as a clickthrough to the site.
 This is why more and more companies are replacing the website link on paid ads with a request to call for a quote.

 This flow skips the landing page – which is often the weak link in a PPC funnel – altogether.
 Also, always remember to reinforce the quality over quantity rule to yield best results.

 Call tracking, yet another Google AdWords feature introduced in 2012, works as follows:

 While call tracking is by no means limited to PPC, it isn’t restricted to Google either.
-Last year, Facebook introduced a Call Now button that you can add to your mobile ads:
+Facebooks Call Now button can be added to your mobile ads to increase conversion:

 Facebook also tells you how many people your ad reached and how many of them clicked the Call Now button.

 #4 Use Past Performance to Create Winning Facebook Ads

 If you have been into PPC for a while, chances are you know about the power of the Power Editor, Custom and Lookalike Audiences, and obviously Lead Ads.
 So is there anything left to exploit in Facebook that your competitors haven’t thought of yet?

 As with call tracking, bid management, keyword research and other PPC functions, the solution might lie in software.
 Forget about looking at CPC and Page Insights, this nifty tool called Open Book allows you to choose each and every component of your Facebook ad based on past results.

 Tools like this allow you to gather all headlines, copy, CTAs, images and targeting information from your previous campaigns and displays them with their individual conversion rates.